Progressive Judaism (United Kingdom): Belief and practice

 Progressive Judaism (sometimes also referred to as Reform Judaism or Liberal Judaism) understands that the religion’s formative texts are not the literal word of God, but the divinely inspired work of human beings.
 It believes in Progressive revelation and the overriding importance of values and ethics in defining how people should behave.

 In practical terms, Progressive Judaism’s fundamental principle is equality.
 Services are egalitarian with everyone sitting together and all able to read from the Torah.
 The British Progressive clergy (of rabbis and cantors) is 50% women and 20% LGBTQI+.
-Boys and girls are both Bar/Bat Mitzvah at age 13.
+Boys and girls are both bar/bat mitzvah at age 13.

 UK Progressive communities fully welcome mixed-faith families and hold dual-heritage wedding blessings.
 They also conduct same-sex marriages (which its founding movements campaigned to bring into law alongside the Quakers and Unitarians).

 In British and Irish Progressive Judaism (as well as in North American and Australasian Progressive/Reform Judaism), Jewish status can be inherited from either parent where a child is brought up as Jewish, sometimes referred to as equilineal descent.
 Traditionally Jewish status has been inherited from the mother, as still practised by Orthodox and other forms of Judaism.
 Equilineal descent was first introduced in 1955.

-Modern Progressive Jewish liturgy uses gender-inclusive language, avoiding masculine terms for God such as 'Lord', 'King' and 'He', and ensuring women are not subsumed under men through substitutions such as 'ancestors' for 'fathers'.
-In 1995, Rabbi John Rayner explained: "The truth is: literally, God is neither male nor female; metaphorically, God is both!".
+Modern Progressive Jewish liturgy uses gender-inclusive language, avoiding masculine terms for God such as 'Lord', 'King' and 'He' and, through substitutions such as 'ancestors' for 'fathers', ensuring that women are not subsumed under men In 1995, Rabbi John Rayner explained: "The truth is: literally, God is neither male nor female; metaphorically, God is both!".
 Writing in 2024, Rabbi Paul Freedman said: "God's name is no longer translated as 'the Lord' but, without the male (and feudal) associations, as 'the Eternal' or 'Eternal One', capturing something of the meaning of the Hebrew word."
 Any new Progressive prayer books are also released with transliteration, Hebrew spelt out phonetically in English so anyone can follow and read along.

 According to Rabbi Josh Levy, Progressive Judaism is a Zionist movement that is committed to a "Jewish, liberal, pluralist, democratic state in our historic homeland".
 However, Levy has noted that the Gaza War has troubled many British Jews and that critics of Israel would not be ostracized from the movement.
 Rabbi Charley Baginsky has stated that the movement allows for critique of Israel, stating that a person can be Jewish and a proud Zionist while believing "the Israeli government does not speak with our voice".